 How to Split Wood With an Axe

-If you want to chop wood properly, you should have, at the very least, a good, heavy axe.
+If you want to chop wood properly, you should have, at the very least, a good, heavy axe (though you can get by with a good hatchet in some cases).
 To be more accurate, you should have a maul, the type of axe with one sharp edge set into a thick, heavy head.
 The maul’s shape concentrates maximum force into the blade and helps split logs apart as it is driven down into the wood.

 Better still, you will have a maul, a wedge, and a sledgehammer.
 Many logs will fly apart with one single, satisfying strike of the maul, but larger and/or harder (and damper) logs might require the use of a wedge and sledge combination.